thiago2santos/wallet-service/docs/architecture.md

-# Architecture Design
+# System Architecture

+> Comprehensive guide to the Wallet Service architecture and design patterns

-## Overview
+## 🎯 Overview

-The Wallet Service is designed following AWS Well-Architected Framework principles, ensuring high availability, scalability, and security for financial transactions.
+The Wallet Service is designed as a **cloud-native, event-driven microservice** following modern architectural patterns.
+Built with **CQRS**, **Event Sourcing**, and **Reactive Programming**, it delivers high performance and scalability for financial applications.

+### 🏗️ Architectural Principles

+- **🔄 CQRS** - Separate read and write models for optimal performance
+- **📝 Event Sourcing** - Complete audit trail with event-driven state changes
+- **⚡ Reactive Programming** - Non-blocking, high-concurrency operations
+- **🌐 Cloud Native** - Designed for containerized, distributed environments
+- **🔒 Security First** - Enterprise-grade security at every layer
+- **📊 Observability** - Comprehensive monitoring and tracing

 ## System Architecture